Petra Divišová

-Petra Divišová (born 5 June 1984), is a Czech former football striker, who played for Slavia Prague in the Czech Women's First League.
+Petra Divišová (born 5 June 1984), is a Czech football striker, who plays for ABC Braník in the Czech Women's Second League.
 She was a member of the Czech national team.

 Career

 After starting her career in TJ Blatná, in 2004 she moved to 1.
 FC Gera in the German Regionalliga.
 In April 2007 she made her debut with the Czech national team in a friendly against Switzerland, and that year she signed for Slavia Prague, where she has played for over a decade.
 There she first played the UEFA Champions League, reaching the quarterfinals.

+In 2026, Divišová joined FC Prague.